arthurxavierx/purescript-comonad-ui-todos/README.md

 - the `Moore i` comonad: isomorphic to `Cofree ((->) i)` or `Traced [i]`, this comonad models the Elm architecture where user component inputs are given by a type `i`;
 - The `Cofree f` comonad: models an object-oriented architecture similar to that of [Halogen](https://github.com/slamdata/purescript-halogen).

-We have implemented local storage in the browser for saving tasks for all UI examples, except for the `Moore` one where it is still unclear how we could access the modified global model in order to store it.
+We have implemented local storage in the browser for saving tasks for all UI examples.
+In the `Moore` example, however, it is still unclear what could be the best method for applying effects when of a component action (as the component state is private).
+We have used an _ad hoc_ approach by replicating a `save` function when of every user action.